 Hi, I’m Dami Junaid and I’m the founder of Talojẹ́.

-I was born in Nigeria and am a Third Culture Kid who has lived her formative years in Nigeria, Niger Republic, England, USA, and Canada.
-My diverse upbringing has shaped my multicultural perspective, and has informed how I show up in the world — inclusivity and multicultural appreciation are important to me as it creates opportunities to expand one’s worldview.
+I'm a Third Culture Kid (TCK) who was born in Nigeria but have also lived her formative years in Niger Republic, England, USA, and Canada.
+My diverse upbringing has shaped my multicultural perspective, and has informed how I show up in the world.
+As a result, inclusivity and multicultural appreciation are important to me as it creates opportunities to expand one’s worldview.

 Talojé is a Yoruba (Nigerian) phrase that translates to “Who are you?”.

 Inspired by this phrase, Talojé is a brand centered around identity and an individual’s freedom to evolve into who they’re becoming.
-Talojé celebrates identity free of judgement and stereotypes, without rules for how one should be according to their race, gender, or career.
+Talojé celebrates identity free of judgement, stereotypes or rules for how one should be according to their race, gender, or career.
 To us, identity is fluid, and doesn’t have to fit in a box under one description or look.

 Talojé’s designs are handmade in Nigeria through ethical manufacturing and labor practices.
 Our future collections will hold true to our Nigerian roots while integrating styles and fabrics from other cultures around the world such as India, Korea and more.
 Our designs are intentionally crafted and produced — we are not a fast fashion brand and instead, focus on quality, ethical manufacturing practices, and compensating our craftspeople fairly.